Framization of the Temperley-Lieb Algebra: A Framization of the Temperley--Lieb algebra

-We then have the following definition: \begin{definition} \rm For $n\geq 3$, we define the algebra ${\rm CTL}_{d,n}(u)$ as the quotient of the algebra ${\rm Y}_{d,n}(u)$ by the two--sided ideal of generated by the $c_{i,i+1}$'s, for all $i$.
-We shall call ${\rm CTL}_{d,n}(u)$ the {\it Complex Reflection Temperley--Lieb algebra}. \end{definition}
+We then have the following definition: \begin{definition} \rm For $n\geq 3$, we define the algebra ${\rm CTL}_{d,n}(u)$ as the quotient of the algebra ${\rm Y}_{d,n}(u)$ by the two-sided ideal generated by the $c_{i,i+1}$'s, for all $i$.
+We shall call ${\rm CTL}_{d,n}(u)$ the {\it Complex Reflection Temperley--Lieb algebra}. \end{definition} \begin{remark} \rm The denomination Complex Reflection Temperley--Lieb algebra has to do with the fact that the underlying group of ${\rm CTL}_{d,n}(u)$ is isomorphic to the complex reflection group $G(d,1,3)$. \end{remark} \smallbreak As it will be shown in Theorem \ref{ctlthm}, the necessary and sufficient conditions such that $\rm tr$ passes to ${\rm CTL}_{d,n}(u)$ are, contrary to the case of ${\rm YTL}_{d,n}(u)$, too relaxed, especially on the trace parameters $x_i$.
+So, in order to define link invariants from the algebras ${\rm CTL}_{d,n}(u)$, the ${\rm E}$--condition must be imposed on the $x_i$'s. \smallbreak

-\smallbreak As it will be shown in Theorem \ref{ctlthm} the necessary and sufficient conditions such that $\rm tr$ passes to ${\rm CTL}_{d,n}(u)$ are, contrary to the case of ${\rm YTL}_{d,n}(u)$, too relaxed.
-In particular, the ${\rm E}$--condition does not appear on the trace parameters $x_i$, which is necessary for the definition of link invariants through $\rm tr$ (see \cite[Section 4]{jula} for details).
-Thus, in order to define link invariants from the algebras ${\rm CTL}_{d,n}(u)$, the ${\rm E}$--condition must be imposed on the $x_i$'s resulting in invariants that are naturally obtained from a different construction (see below).
-Therefore, both of the natural definitions for the framed analogue of the Temperley--Lieb algebra that are derived from ${\rm Y}_{d,n}(u)$ should be discarded as possible framizations of the Temperley--Lieb algebra.
+This indicates that the desired framization of the Temperley--Lieb algebra for our topological purposes could be an intermediate algebra between these two.
+We achieve this, by using for the defining ideal an intermediate subgroup of $C_d^n$ that lies between $\langle s_i, s_{i+1}\rangle $ and $C^{i}_{d,n}$.
+Indeed, we consider the following subgroups of $C_{d,n}$,